How Do I Know if Someone Is Phrogging My Home

 Sometimes you get a strange feeling that you just can’t explain.
 It’s common to feel the hair raised on the back of your neck, chills down your spine, or goosebumps on your skin every once in a while, particularly if you’re alone.
 But if you have a feeling you can’t shake that you can’t chalk up to paranoia, it’s best to go with your gut.

-How to Tell If Someone Tried to Break Into Your Home
+How to Know if Someone Tried to Break Into Your Home?

 While the odds of someone sneaking into your home and living there in secret are slim, break-ins and burglaries are more common and worth watching out for.
 If you’re returning to your home after a vacation or long time away and feel that it isn’t quite how you left it, you may be worried that someone has been inside.
 Here’s how to tell.

-If your front door is open, that’s basically a flashing neon sign that someone has been in your house.
+If your front door is open, it’s not something to brush off—it’s a strong sign that something isn’t right.
 But even if it’s closed, it’s worth checking any other entry doors, as well as indoor doors that you know you kept closed.
-Also, be sure to check all your windows to see if any have been open, even slightly.
+Also, be sure to check all your windows to see if any have been opened, even slightly.

 Forced Entry